People Making Waves

 Make Dave Chang's Recipes in the Microwave

-David Chang’s Miso Butter Corn
+Miso Butter Corn

 Miso is the key to this simple sweet-and-salty side dish!
 Combined with butter, miso becomes an ultra-rich and savory sauce that makes any (fresh or frozen) vegetable shine.
 We like to make a big batch and store leftovers in the Anytime Freezer Trays.
 Simply pop out a portion and stir into soups, stir-fries, or a bowl of hot ramen noodles.

-All of Anyday’s recipes are tested (and retested!) in many different microwaves and home kitchens to make sure they work — and work well.
+All of Anyday’s recipes are tested (and retested!) in many different microwave and home kitchens to make sure they work—, and work well.
+Unless specified otherwise, all recipes should be cooked at full power.

 See full recipe